 Belkin markets its wares through a variety of channels.
 Its products are available via online and bricks and mortar retailers such as Amazon, Newegg, Best Buy, Staples, and Target.
 The company also works with Dell, CDW, Graybar, Ingram Micro, and a host of other resellers and distributors.
 In addition, Belkin has opened its first store in Culver City, California.

-Also that year the company made a big push into the home automation with the WeMo switch, which allows customers to control home electronics (TV, lights, coffee maker) via their wireless or mobile phone network.
+Belkin has pushed into the home automation with the WeMo switch, which allows customers to control home electronics (TV, lights, coffee maker) via their wireless or mobile phone network.
+It is working with Technical Consumer Products to develop low-energy LED lights for home wireless networks and work with WeMo products.

 Mergers and Acquisitions